 What do you feed them?
 Chicken feed from a feed supply store, worms, bugs and grass in the chicken run as well as vegetable scraps from my kitchen or garden.

 Do they need to go to vet?
 No, I have read books and do all the chicken care myself.
-One of my favourite books is by Lisa at FreshEggsDaily.com, check out her article Herbs for Hens for some great organic, natural chicken keeping advice.
+One of my favourite books is by Lisa at FreshEggsDaily.com, check out her article site for some great organic, natural chicken keeping advice.

 How long can you leave them alone?
 You can leave them for a weekend if you can leave enough food and water but longer than that, you should get a chicken sitter.